Vonter/open-bmtc/api/README.md

 }
 ```

-## Get details of route by routeid
+## Returns details of route corresponding to given routeid.
+Includes details of stops on the route, list of vehicles plying on the route and live tracking of vehicles.

 `POST /SearchByRouteDetails_v2`